Trips

 We have several trips planned for 2024/2025 and are looking for like-minded, adventurous people to join us!

 ECUADOR is a boater’s paradise.
 We look forward to returning every year.
 We have rowed many of the rivers in Ecuador and are again offering fully escorted trips in 2024/2025 where we handle all of the logistics, along with some of our Ecuadoran friends; join us on a shared adventure!
-This year’s trips are scheduled for late-December through March, during the drier season so the water is generally lower and the weather warmer (although March can have some bigger water).
+This year’s trips are scheduled for December through March, during the drier season so the water is generally lower and the weather warmer (although March can have some bigger water).
 Bring your own boat or rent a cataraft from us.
 We can help you book a trip even if we are not going to be there.
 Our Ecuadorian friends at Kayak Ecuador and Pacha Eco Lodge will take great care of you!
 See tabs below for details.

 Depending on the level of interest, we may lead some “escorted” trips to northern Mexico this year.
 Trips for more experienced boaters include the Rio Mulatos and upper Rio Sirupa.
 These are not commercial trips but we do charge for our expertise, organization, and logistical support.
 These trips are primarily for boaters that have their own equipment but for those who don’t have their own light weight boats, a few rentals may be available including one or more fully rigged catarafts.
 If you are interested in a joining one of these trips, contact us and we’ll see what we can put together for your group.
 My Floater’s Guide to the Rivers of the Yaqui Watershed (Mexico) is now available in print form or as an e-book.
 Click here or the “Books” tab on the main menu.